-2 monitoring survey was initiated.
-The objectives of the monitoring activities were to collect and
+- For the understanding and assessment of the radiological situation, a coordinated environmental monitoring survey was initiated.
+The objectives of the monitoring activities were to collect and evaluate the detailed information on the radiological situation in the closer and wider surroundings areas of the Paks NPP in order to assess the situation and the need for any off-site protective actions and to provide authentic, trustworthy and timely information to the public.
+The extensive measurements covered the entire period of the incident from 11 to 26 April 2003.
+Based on the measurements results and the assessment of the situation following the incident, it was concluded that no significant release had occurred and that no actions were needed for the protection of the public in near and farther regions around the Paks NPP. - Appropriate procedures were followed to minimize the doses to workers involved in the management of the incident (e.g. collective and personal protective measures) and to keep them within the occupational dose limits for normal operation.
+Dose estimation and medical consultation for workers were also considered. - Based on national requirements and the nature of the hazard, there was no need to warn the public of impeding protective actions.
+However, the incident was immediately communicated to the mayors of communities within a 30 km range of the power plant.
+The public was being informed as of the early morning of 11 April 2003.
+Special emphasis was put on the communication to the population of Paks and the regions around the plant, where all locally available channels were used for the purpose. - A series of independent national and international investigations was conducted following the incident to understand its causes and the circumstances that lead to it and to draw conclusions and learn lessons for improving the operation and emergency arrangements and for avoiding a repetition of similar events. - As a consequence of the incident, the Paks NPP could not finish its planned refuelling in April 2003, as the conditions for safe operation were not met.
+Therefore, a series of activities was planned to be completed in the 2003-2004 period to recover the conditions for safe operation.
+All these activities were implemented under the very thorough supervision of the HAEA. - In a retrospective analysis of the event, the specific phases and their timing areis represented in Fig. I-12, as they can be associated with different phases discussed in Section 2 of this Safety Guide.
+The emergency started on 10 April 2003, requiring limited urgent actions on the site to protect personnel present.
+This state lasted from 11 April to 20 April 2003, when efforts focused on assessing the situation and its severity through undertaking various activities.
+During this period, all necessary measures were taken to ensure continuous the cooling and monitoring of the damaged fuel and stabilizing the situation.
+Until 26 April 2003, the monitoring and assessment efforts continued to confirm the stability of the situation.
+The damaged fuel was brought under control, and the consequences on-site as well as off-site were being assessed.
+Following this period, particularly as of

-- 3 evaluate the detailed information on the radiological situation in the closer and wider surroundings - 4 areas of the Paks NPP in order to assess the situation and the need for any off-site protective actions - 5 and to provide authentic, trustworthy and timely information to the public.
-The extensive - 6 measurements covered the entire period of the incident from 11 to 26 April 2003.
-Based on the - measurements results and the assessment of the situation following the incident, it was concluded that 7 - 8 no significant release had occurred and that no actions were needed for the protection of the public in - 9 near and farther regions around the Paks NPP. - 10 Appropriate procedures were followed to minimize the doses to workers involved in the management - 11 of the incident (e.g. collective and personal protective measures) and to keep them within the - 12 occupational dose limits for normal operation.
-Dose estimation and medical consultation for workers - 13 were also considered. - 14 Based on national requirements and the nature of the hazard, there was no need to warn the public of - 15 impeding protective actions.
-However, the incident was immediately communicated to the mayors of - 16 communities within a 30 km range of the power plant.
-The public was being informed as of the early - 17 morning of 11 April 2003.
-Special emphasis was put on the communication to the population of Paks - 18 and the regions around the plant, where all locally available channels were used for the purpose. - 19 A series of independent national and international investigations was conducted following the incident - 20 to understand its causes and the circumstances that lead to it and to draw conclusions and learn lessons - 21 for improving the operation and emergency arrangements and for avoiding a repetition of similar - 22 events. - 23 As a consequence of the incident, the Paks NPP could not finish its planned refuelling in April 2003, - 24 as the conditions for safe operation were not met.
-Therefore, a series of activities was planned to be - 25 completed in the 2003-2004 period to recover the conditions for safe operation.
-All these activities - 26 were implemented under the very thorough supervision of the HAEA. - 27 In a retrospective analysis of the event, the specific phases and their timing are represented in Fig. I- - 28 12, as they can be associated with different phases discussed in Section 2 of this Safety Guide.
-The - 29 emergency started on 10 April 2003, requiring limited urgent actions on the site to protect personnel - 30 present.
-This state lasted from 11 April to 20 April 2003, when efforts focused on assessing the - 31 situation and its severity through undertaking various activities.
-During this period, all necessary - 32 measures were taken to ensure continuous the cooling and monitoring of the damaged fuel and - 33 stabilizing the situation.
-Until 26 April 2003, the monitoring and assessment efforts continued to - 34 confirm the stability of the situation.
-The damaged fuel was brought under control, and the - 35 consequences on-site as well as off-site were being assessed.
-Following this period, particularly as of - 36 May 2003, a more thorough planning for the recovery and investigation of the circumstances under - 37 which the incident had occurred were carried out.
-As a result, in the second half of 2004, the PAKS - 38 NPP was able to resume normal operation in compliance with national regulations.
-The public did not - 39 experience a new exposure situation resulting from this incident.
+- 1 May 2003, a more thorough planning for the recovery and investigation of the circumstances under - 2 which the incident had occurred were carried out.
+As a result, in the second half of 2004, the PAKS - 3 NPP was able to resume normal operation in compliance with national regulations.
+The public did not - 4 experience a new exposure situation resulting from this incident.